fluidecho/kurunt/README.md

 * Above shows how the message is processed, this is the 'out-of-the-box' solution.
 Can however create all sorts of sophisticated patterns for scalability and fault-tolerance.

 #### YOUR DATA
-Could be nearly anything, like: csv, json, web, jpeg, syslog, access_log, arduino sensors, twitter firehose, etc.
+Could be nearly anything, like: csv, json, web, jpeg, syslog, access_log, tail a file, arduino sensors, twitter firehose, etc.

 #### INPUTS
 Kurunt opens inputs to your data using: TCP, UDP or HTTP.

 #### WORKERS
 Process the messages any way you want.
 Turn structured, semi-structured or unstructured data into something that you can use.
 Some are easy like: json, msgpack.
 Or do something like regex a access_log.
-Filter a image.
+Filter a image. etc...
+It's easy to build your own workers.

 #### STORES
 Store your messages any way you want.
-In your favorite: database, filesystem, streaming api, socket.io.
+In your favorite database, filesystem, streaming api, socket.io.

 ## Module